logo

 Can you earn a master’s in rehabilitation counseling online?

 Yes!
 There are many schools that offer a master’s in rehabilitation counseling online.
 In online rehabilitation counseling programs, you will typically take some or all of your classes online and then complete any required supervised internship experiences in your local area.
-However, program requirements do vary and some schools may require a mix of on-campus classes and/or short-term residencies.
+However, program requirements do vary, and some schools may require a mix of on-campus classes and/or short-term residencies.
 Be sure to check with the programs you are considering before committing to a degree plan.

 Do I need a rehabilitation counseling master’s degree to work as a rehabilitation counselor?

-Whether or not you need a rehabilitation counseling master’s degree depends on the licensing guidelines of the state where you wish to work as well as the type of work you wish to do.
+Whether you need a rehabilitation counseling master’s degree depends on the licensing guidelines of the state where you wish to work as well as the type of work you wish to do.
 As a general rule, you will need a master’s degree in order to enjoy the full scope of practice recognized for rehabilitation counselors.
 However, it may be possible to work in vocational rehabilitation counseling or in other counseling support roles with less than a master’s degree.

 What is the difference between a rehabilitation counseling degree and a vocational rehabilitation counseling degree?